Kingdom of Cusco: Hurin Cusco

 Portrait of Sinchi Roca, the first one to wear the maskaypacha.

 Portrait of Lloque Yupanqui, note the detail of the left hand.

 Drawing of Mayta Capac, made by Guaman Poma.

 Portrait of Capac Yupanqui, Brooklyn Museum.

 Portrait of Inca Roca.
 The first Inca ruler from Hanan Cusco.

 When Manco Capac died, his body was mummified by his family (Chima panaca).
 Sinchi Roca (c.
 1230) took charge of Cusco.
 Although his name, "generous warlord", indicates remarkable participation in the conquest of the valley, during his government, he was unable to significantly expand Cusco's territory.
-Among his works are the construction of terraces and the importation of enormous quantities of soil to improve the fertility of the valley, as well as a war clash against the large Ayarmaca chiefdom.
+Among his works are the construction of terraces and the importation of enormous quantities of soil to improve the fertility of the valley, as well as a war clash against the large Ayarmaca kingdom.
 His descendants and family members were grouped within the Raura panaca.

 His successor, Lloque Yupanqui (c.
-1260), continued the war against the Ayarmaca chiefdom, taking advantage of the opportunity offered by the death of their leader, Tocay Capac, in combat.
+1260), continued the war against the Ayarmaca, taking advantage of the opportunity offered by the death of their leader, Tocay Capac, in combat.
 This heavily diminished the Ayarmacas' capability to pose a threat to the Incas for a long time, which allowed him to conquer the territory of the Maras people.
-Lloque Yupanqui knew how to maintain good relations with Cusco's neighbour chiefdoms and ayllus in order to secure his territory and avoid unnecessary conflict.
+Lloque Yupanqui knew how to maintain good relations with Cusco's neighbouring kingdoms, chiefdoms and ayllus in order to secure his territory and avoid unnecessary conflict.
 He befriended some of the Ayarmaca ayllus, Tampucunca and Quilliscachis, which caused conflicts inside the macro-ethnic group.
 He married Mama Cahua, princess of the Uma ayllu, (for political reasons) and so his family was grouped within the Auyni panaca.

 A young Mayta Capac (c.
 1290) was put in charge after his father died of old age.
 It was necessary for the maskaypacha to be kept inside the temple of the sun and for his uncle to replace him in power for some years, which may have been the reason behind his name "Where is the powerful one?".
 Another possibility is that Mayta was a Puquina term, the meaning of which has been lost.
 (Note: The Incas also spoke Puquina.
 Garcilaso de la Vega wrote that Mayta was a proper name and had no meaning.
 Similarly, other sources don't bother to write the meaning of his name.
 In Quechua, mayta or maytaq? means: "where?, which one?, where is it?")